CCullen12/WeatherMapAPITesting/README.md

 This gets the infomation from App.config and puts it into c# friendly terms for later use. we also make all varables into static so that it wont be able to be changed later on as its public.

 # NuGet Packages
-Newtonsoft - To enable us to use get the JSON framework in .net NUnit - This is a unit-testing framework.
+Newtonsoft.json - To enable us to use get the JSON framework in .net.

+NUnit - This is a unit-testing framework.

 NUnitTestAdapter -  This is an adapter to run tests in visual studio.

 RestSharp - This helps us connect / make calls to an API.